albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 ### Inner static class

 An inner static class is a class within a class which is marked as `static`.
-Different from a top-level class, an inner static class is another class member, like a method is for example.
+Different from a top-level class, an inner static class is another class member, like a static method is for example.
 The following example shows a very simple example of an inner static class.

 ```java
 package demo;